Projection-Based Wavefunction-in-DFT Embedding

 Context

 Large molecular systems — such as enzymes, metal–ligand complexes, or solvated charge-transfer systems — often require high accuracy for only a small, localized region.
-Running a full high-level WF calculation for the entire system is computationally prohibitive.
+Running a full high-level WF calculation for the entire system is computationally prohibitive and unnecessary.

 Embedding methods address this by partitioning the system into two subsystems:

-Projection-based embedding differs from other approaches (e.g., ONIOM, FDE) by:
+Projection-based embedding differs from other embedding approaches (e.g., ONIOM, FDE) by:

 Enforcing explicit orthogonality between WF and DFT orbitals